 Now we have to finish up with getting our finances prepared for our little girl.
 We have to meet up with a lawyer and get the paperwork done.

-Thoughts on Finances and Family
+Thoughts on Family Financial Goals

-How about you?
 How have your finances changed as the years passed?
 What were some of the biggest adjustments?
 Which changes weren’t as bad (or big) as you expected?